Arjun1999/PSimilarity/README.md

 III.
 Follow these steps to run the n-grams comparison experiment :

+Dependencies required :
+- nltk

 Go to the directory Approach_Ngrams and :

-1) run the command : python ngram.py /path/to/program1 /path/to/program2 <n>
+1) run the command : python ngram.py /path/to/program1 /path/to/program2 n

 Here n refers to the value of n-grams that the user wishes to generate and compare.
 On running the command, Jaccard Similarity and Cosine Similarity are given as outputs.